- The museum

 In ‘Los Desastres de la Guerra’ Goya provided a commentary on the Peninsular War (1808-1814) and the events shortly afterwards.
 The etchings show how the army mistreated the Spanish people.
 His critical stance made it dangerous to sell the etchings in this period.
 During the production of the copper plates Goya made impressions only to check that the results were as he desired.
 The large-scale printing of the etchings took place long after Goya’s death, when the copper plates were sold to the Royal Academy of Fine Arts of San Fernando in Madrid.
 The first edition was published by the Academy in 1863, thirty-five years after the artist’s death.
 Various other editions followed.

 The museum has a large collection of prints and drawings.
 The collection of approximately 20,000 drawings and 60,000 prints has been assembled thanks to gifts from various private collectors.
 One of these was Adriaan Jacob Domela Nieuwenhuis, who donated some 3000 works in 1923, including the series ‘Disasters of War’ by Francisco José de Goya y Lucientes.

 Many artists have admitted to being inspired by the work of Francisco Goya.
 These include the Norwegian artist Pushwagner.
 Like Goya, he makes series of works about a particular theme.
 Although many of Pushwagner’s works have a comic-book quality, ‘Jobkill’ (2009) has clear similarities with ‘Disasters of War’.
-His work will be on display in the museum from 23 February in the exhibition ‘Pushwagner: Soft City’.
+His work was on display in the museum from 23 February until 26 May 2013 in the exhibition ‘Pushwagner: Soft City’.
 In ‘Jobkill’ Pushwagner depicts man’s automated life as an apocalyptic battlefield, with fighter jets, human bones and other aspects that call to mind scenes of war.